alex-mous/TruthTabler-Formal-Deductive-Logic-Analyzer/README.md

  is specified under Usage.

 ## Installation
 The source code for IntelliJ is provided.
-Code binaries under Releases soon to be provided.
+Windows executable file also provided under Releases for the latest version.

 ## Usage
 Once the code is running, you will be presented with a menu of modes to choose from.
 The available modes are argument mode, expression table mode, or expression calculator mode.